-1. DEVELOPMENT OF ACTION PLAN FOR EVALUATION OF PRESENCE OF POPs cases the reporting of production, import and export is carried out separately and may be addressed as such.
+1. Development of Action Plan for Evaluation of Presence of POPs linked to a reporting activity carried out by the same or co-operating authorities.
+In other cases the reporting of production, import and export is carried out separately and may be addressed as such.

 The Stockholm Convention includes provisions for monitoring, which can be addressed in combination with the reporting requirements.
-Often the requirements for monitoring are linked to a reporting activity carried out by the same or co-operating authorities.
-In other
+Often the requirements for monitoring are